 The Best Amalfi Coast Towns You Must Visit

 Each city along the Amalfi Coast is quite different, and each is packed with their own unique charm and activities to do.
 If you have a limited amount of time to spend along the coast or want to ensure you only go to the cities that interest you the most; it is smart to make a plan that will guide your adventures.
+There are also hidden gems such as Cetara, Italy, an Amalfi coast gem.

 Disclaimer: This post may contain affiliate links.
 All this means is that we will make a small commission at absolutely no cost to you!
 This helps us be able to continue to run Diana’s Healthy Living and we thank you for your help!